 How Rashida has fought for her district in addition to legislation:

-- Created four Neighborhood Service Centers throughout the district, bringing critical services to residents that continue to make an immediate impact in people’s lives.
+- Created three Neighborhood Service Centers throughout the district, bringing critical services to residents that continue to make an immediate impact in people’s lives.
 Through these centers, our team has assisted thousands of residents with constituent services, including supporting residents with utility and water payments, ensuring residents applied for FEMA assistance after 2021’s flooding, advocacy on landlord tenant issues, legal services, and assistance with various everyday challenges.

 - Rashida has helped ensure that her district was included in the latest CDC eviction moratorium—a district court judge explicitly thanked her for clarifying the law and keeping families in their homes.

 - Used her office and resources to check on nearly 200,000 people throughout her district—connecting residents to the resources needed during the pandemic and listening to people’s concerns.

 - Brought two congressional hearings to the district on housing affordability and environmental injustice, so members of Congress could hear from local experts.
 By bringing decision-makers to directly impacted communities, we can get Congress and the federal government to act with the urgency we need.

 - Created the bipartisan Get the Lead Out Caucus in the House of Representatives to push for urgent action to remove lead pipes.
 In coordination with local grassroots water rights coalitions, Rashida and her team organized a Get the Lead Out tour of Michigan communities with lead contamination, where members of Congress heard directly from community leaders on the ground.

 - Coordinated 3 different toxic tours for members of Congress and Michigan’s Attorney General, to listen to people on the ground who are leading the way on the frontlines of social and environmental movements for justice.